Joseph Koerner: Career

+as novelistic, melding art history with biography and autobiography.

 Koerner's recent publications concern the theme of enmity in the art of Bosch, including the book, based on Koerner's Mellon Lectures and widely reviewed, Bosch and Bruegel: From Enemy Painting to Everyday Life (2016).
 In it, he revisited the dual-artist format of The Moment of Self-Portraiture in German Renaissance Art, although with a different trajectory: from Bosch's artistry specializing in hatred to Pieter Bruegel the Elder's art that predicts a modern ethnographic perspective on the human.
 Pioneering "a way out of the monograph," this framework accords with his conception of the work of art as "inherently doubled," at once embedded in its historical context and anticipating its later receptions.
 Koerner's recent work concerns art in extreme states and contemporary debates concerning of monuments, which he is currently pursuing partly in collaboration with Professor Sarah Lewis.
 Koerner's early engagement with Romanticism continues in recent work, including collaboration on exhibitions on William Blake and Philipp Otto Runge at the Fitzwilliam Museum and Hamburger Kunsthalle, and on Casper David Friedrich at the Metropolitan Museum of Art concern German Romantic art and visual representations of time.

 A member of the American Academy of Arts and Sciences (since 1995) and the American Philosophical Society (since 2008), and a Fellow of Society of Antiquaries of London (since 2021), Koerner has served on the boards of the Isabella Stewart Gardner Museum, the Yale University Art Gallery, the Frick Art Reference Library, the Warburg Institute, Ralston College, and the American Academy in Berlin.
 He received a Guggenheim Fellowship for his research on Reformation art (2006-7) and has served as visiting professor at the University of Konstanz (1991) and the Kunsthistorisches Institut in Florenz.
 In 2009, Koerner was one of three recipients of the Andrew W. Mellon Foundation's Distinguished Achievement Award, which funded an academic and creative project on homemaking (geographic, architectural, and psychic) in Vienna from Otto Wagner to the present day.
 Based at Harvard, the project produced the 2013 Slade Lectures series "City of Dreams" and the documentary film written, produced, and directed by Koerner, The Burning Child.
+In a book to appear in October 2026 with Hatja Cantz Verlag, Koerner offers a new, extended interpretation of Gustav Klimt's Beethoven Frieze as a dream of homemaking under psychic and ethical pressure.

 Koerner has been primary advisor of some twenty-five doctoral dissertations completed at Harvard, the Courtauld Institute, University College London, and Frankfurt University.
 In 2020 the College Art Association honored him with its 2020 Distinguished Lifetime Achievement Award for Writing on Art.
-He a member of the Executive Committee of Harvard's Center for Jewish Studies and currently (until 2027) Koerner serves as Chair of Harvard's Department of History of Art and Architecture.
+Koerner is a member of the Executive Committee of Harvard's Center for Jewish Studies and currently (until 2027) serves as Chair of Harvard's Department of History of Art and Architecture and on Harvard's Committee for Appointment and Promotions.